Berdych fumes at French Open's decision to stop play

 RAINY SPELLS

-Earlier this week, leading players Venus Williams, Simona Halep and Agnieszka Radwanska, as well as Djokovic's previous opponent Spaniard Roberto Bautista Agut, criticized organizers for making them play through rainy spells.
+Earlier this week, leading players Venus Williams, Simona Halep and Agnieszka Radwanska, as well as Djokovic's previous opponent Spaniard Roberto Bautista Agut, criticised organisers for making them play through rainy spells.

 "If you take into consideration the locations of all four grand slams, I think Paris has the most challenging position in terms of dealing with residents around," he said.